itaysnir/itaysnir.github.io/_posts/2024-05-23-pwncollege-kernel-security.md

 We can see how it implements mounting the host user & root directories.
 Moreover, we can see it forwards port `22`, to enable ssh into the machine.
 If privileged, it also runs a `gdbserver`, and finally - stores all output within `/run/vm/vm.log`. \
 It also sets the kernel command line via `-append`, which sets an `init` file to be used.
 The `init` file does multiple important things, including mounting all the virtual filesystems, networking configuration, and loading all of the kernel modules under `/challenge`.

-2. In a similar manner, if the vm have already been started, we can debug it as follows:
+- `vm debug` - In a similar manner, if the vm have already been started, we can debug it as follows:

 ```python
 def debug():